 When a golden retriever’s face turns white prematurely, it is usually because of genetics.
 However, other factors are involved in this process, and it’s only sometimes genetic.

 There are various reasons why Golden Retrievers’ faces might turn white early.
 Age is the most common cause of a Golden Retriever’s face turning white.
-As they age, certain health issues can contribute to their face turning white prematurely.
+Certain health issues can contribute to their face turning white prematurely as they age.
 Stress, genetics, and a skin condition called Vitiligo can also play a role in the premature whitening of the face.

 Vitiligo is a skin condition that causes a Golden Retriever’s skin to lose its pigment.
 It is hereditary and common in certain purebred dogs, such as the Golden Retriever.
 Vitiligo may affect different dogs in varying ways.
 Some dogs may have just a few white patches or hair loss around the face, while others may have extensive white patches covering many body parts.